‘WEE’ Hughie Gallacher was idolised by fans everywhere, even those of opposing teams. But, as Vince Cooper writes, his life ended tragically

-Hugh Kilpatrick Gallacher was born in Bellshill, North Lanarkshire in 1903 and whilst at the Bellshill Academy formed what would become a lifelong friendship with another future ‘Wembley Wizard’, Alex James, who went on to great success with Raith Rovers, Preston North End and, most notably, Arsenal.
+Hugh Kilpatrick Gallacher was born in Bellshill, North Lanarkshire in 1903 and whilst at the Bellshill Academy formed what would become a lifelong friendship with another future ‘Wembley Wizard’, Alex James, later of Raith Rovers, Preston North End and, most notably, Arsenal.
 James recalled later of their friendship; “Hughie and I hit it off right from the start.
 We scrapped together and dogged (truanted) together.
 The two of us would do anything for a game.”

 Hughie’s big break came when he was picked to play for Scotland juniors against Ireland.
 Again he scored, this time impressing the watching secretary of Queen of the South.
 The Dumfries club offered him a trial and he was soon given his first professional contract and with it a £30 signing-on fee and £6 per week.
 “It was heaven with all the trimmings,” he later recalled.
 “To be paid for playing soccer!
 I just could not believe it.”

 Soon after, a daughter was born and they tried again to live together.
 This time it lasted until 1923 when they parted permanently.
-They were finally divorced seven years later, with Hughie ordered to pay £4,000, an amount that bankrupted him.
+They were finally divorced seven years later after Annie had repeatedly refused requests for the marriage to be brought to an end, with Hughie ordered to pay £4,000, an amount that bankrupted him.